merchantprotocol/Total-Widget-Control/readme.txt

 * Updated links
 * Added a last sidebar position to the select box
 * Stabilized some menu item code

+= 1.5.12 =
+* Activation and deactivation remembering has been removed due to errors
+* Changed how default displays work
+* Upgraded inherited displays to include all taxonomies
+* Adjusted the positions select box to autoupdate on changed sidebar

 == Upgrade Notice ==